What are you looking for?

 Why it matters: Isolated teachers produce isolated learning.
 Collaborative teachers create coherent, powerful learning experiences that transcend individual classrooms.

-• icon Standardised weekly collaborative planning time across all divisions
+• Standardised weekly collaborative planning time across all divisions

-• icon Implemented Adaptive Schools protocols for effective collaboration
+• Implemented Adaptive Schools protocols for effective collaboration

 2.4 Curriculum Alignment